Drive QA's evolution—share your voice and win prizes up to $3,000

 See How You Can Write Tests Faster and Better

-• Running tests on underdeveloped code ensures that your testing infrastructure, frameworks, and environment are properly set up and functioning.
-Addressing any issues with the test environment early on helps establish a solid foundation for testing.
+1. Running tests on an underdeveloped code ensures that your testing infrastructure, frameworks, and environment are properly set up and functioning correctly.
+If there are any issues with the test environment, you can address them from the very beginning.

-• A failed test confirms that it’s actively checking the intended functionality, providing a positive signal that the test is reliable.
+2. A failed test confirms that it is indeed checking the behavior of the functionality you want to code.
+It is a positive signal that this test is reliable.

-• As the cycle repeats, testing provides immediate feedback on code correctness, allowing developers to catch misunderstandings early and reducing the risk of issues later on.
+4. As the cycle repeats, this step provides immediate feedback on the correctness of the code, allowing developers to catch misassumptions early on, minimizing the risk of introducing issues later down the road.

 With this feedback, developers can refactor the code, improve its design, readability, and maintainability.
 After that, the cycle of Fail - Pass - Refactor begins again, and we call this the Red - Green - Refactor cycle of TDD.